-If the underwriters exercise their option to purchase 1,050,000 additional shares of common stock in this offering in full at the assumed public offering price of \$24.59 per share, which is the last reported sale price of our common stock on the NASDAQ Global Select Market on January 28, 2020, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value per share after this offering would be \$5.24 per share, and the dilution in as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$19.35 per share.
+If the underwriters exercise their option to purchase 1,252,500 additional shares of common stock in this offering in full at the public offering price of \$25.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value per share after this offering would be \$5.64 per share, and the dilution in as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$19.36 per share.

-The following table summarizes, on an as adjusted basis, as of September 30, 2019, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the assumed public offering price of \$24.59 per share, which is the last reported sale price of our common stock on the NASDAQ Global Select Market on January 28, 2020, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on an as adjusted basis, as of September 30, 2019, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the public offering price of \$25.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.